Collective effects of neighbouring melting ice objects: Results

-For $D/\delta_\text{th} \gtrsim 5$, $\mathcal{T}_\text{top}/\mathcal{T}_\text{ref} \approx 1$, implying that the top object's melting time is not affected by the presence of the object below.
+For inter-object distances $D/\delta_\text{th} \gtrsim 5$, the ratio of top-to-reference melting times $\mathcal{T}_\text{top}/\mathcal{T}_\text{ref} \approx 1$, implying that the top object's melting time is not affected by the presence of the object below.
 This similarity with the reference is also observed when comparing the evolution of its morphology.
 When the objects are very close together a slight increase in $\mathcal{T}_\text{top}$ is observed, as a result of an accumulation of cold melt water in between the two bodies which decreases the heat transfer.
 On the other hand, the melting time of the bottom object displays a dramatic dependence on $D$, for all $\text{Ra}$ explored.
 For small enough distances ($D/\delta_\text{th} \lesssim 20$), $\mathcal{T}_\text{bot} > \mathcal{T}_\text{top}$, while when the inter-object distance increases the melting of the bottom object is enhanced and thus $\mathcal{T}_\text{bot} < \mathcal{T}_\text{top}$.
 This behaviour in $\mathcal{T}_\text{bot}$ is robust to perturbations of the initial conditions.
-By performing several realisations of the same configuration adding noise to the initial temperature field, initialising the background temperature field from a continuous uniform distribution $\unit{19}{\celsius}\leq T \leq \unit{21}{\celsius}$ for each grid cell, we estimate that the maximum variation in the bottom melting time $\mathcal{T}_\text{bot}$ is of order $2\%$; the variations in melting times are larger for the cases where $D$ is larger.
+Variations in the melting time can be estimated by performing several realisations of the same configuration, initialising the background temperature field from a continuous uniform distribution $\unit{19}{\celsius}\leq T \leq \unit{21}{\celsius}$ for each grid cell.
+The maximum variation in the bottom melting time $\mathcal{T}_\text{bot}$ is of order $2\%$, reflecting the chaotic nature of the flow, and the variations in melting times are larger for the cases where $D$ is larger.
 The typical variations of $\mathcal{T}_\text{top}$ are of $0.5\%$.
 We also studied the effect of varying the inter-object distance horizontally.
 Differences in the melting time with respect to the single object case are of the order of $3\%$, and we did not observe significant variations between the different distances considered.
 More details are discussed on appendix~\ref{sec:horizontal}.